croningp/BZComputation/README.md

-This repository consist of the hardware and specification of parts associated to the paper "A programmable chemical state machine solves hard computational problems "
+This repository consist of the hardware and specification of parts associated to the paper "A Scalable Turing Complete Electronically Programmable Chemical Computer."

 University of Glasgow, School of Chemistry